Song of the Week

 Table of Contents

-Continue reading “The Book of the New Moon Door: Part Three, Chapter Thirteen”
+Continue reading “The Book of the New Moon Door: Part Three, Chapter Twenty-Four”

-The Book of the New Moon Door: Part Three, Chapter Twelve
+The Book of the New Moon Door: Part Three, Chapter Twenty-Three

 The Book of the New Moon Door cover image: A book with yellowing, wrinkled pages lies open on an old wooden desk, with a sprig of lavender lying in the center.